-- 1. Children Looked After. - Children of members of staff, who have completed two years of service at the time of application. (i.e., teaching staff, support staff and anyone employed by the governing body). - 3.
-Children who will have a sibling or siblings in the Holy Cross Bilingual section at the time of admission. - 4.
-Admissions after priorities 1, 2, and 3, will be by distance; allocated as living nearest to the school. - 5.
-Any other children.
+- 1. Children Looked After. - Children of members of staff, who have completed two years of service at the time of application. (i.e., teaching staff, support staff and anyone employed by the governing body). - Children who will have a sibling or siblings in the Holy Cross Bilingual section at the time of admission. - 4.
+Multiple birth children, who have a same-aged sibling also applying for a place in FBL Holy Cross stream - 5.
+Children who will have a sibling or siblings in the FBL Holy Cross stream at the time of application. - 6.
+All other admission by distance.